Best Jumper Cables ( Size & Gauge Chart )

 Jumper cable gauge refers to the thickness of the cable’s wiring.

-Jumper cable wire is usually made of copper clad aluminum.
-However pure copper wire is much better (in several ways), but costs more!
+Jumper cable wire is usually made of copper-clad aluminum.
+It’s cheaper than copper stranded.
+However pure copper wire is much better (in several ways)!
+But it does cost more.
 And it’s heavier.
+More on that in a minute…

 Note: When looking at wire gauge numbers, the higher the gauge (numerically) the thinner the wire.
 The lower the gauge number the thicker the wire.

-The best jumper cables will be those which are able to flow the most energy from one battery to another.
+The best jumper cables will be those that can flow the most energy from one battery to another.
 Thicker jumper cables (lower gauge) can transfer more power than thin jumper cables.

 The following chart is a general guideline.